Glossary of Financial Terms

 Internal Rate of Return (IRR)

-The Internal Rate of Return, or IRR, corresponds to the discount rate that sets the net present value of all cashflows of an investment project equal to zero.
+The Internal Rate of Return (IRR) corresponds to the discount rate that sets the net present value of all cashflows of an investment project equal to zero.
 It is expressed as percentage that indicates the expected annual rate of return to be earned on a project.
 In general, investments with higher IRRs are more attractive to financial institutions.

 Investment size